ARMmbed/mbed-os-5-docs/docs/porting/security/psa_targets_in_mbed-os.md

 To help create PSA targets, we have added a few generic targets to `targets/targets.json`:

 * `PSA_Target`: Root level PSA target.
-* `PSA_V7_M`: Single v7-M generic PSA target, which doesn't employ hardware isolation between the NSPE and the SPE.
+* `PSA_V7_M`: Single v7-M generic PSA target, which doesn't employ hardware isolation between the NSPE and the SPE, so TF-M is not supported.
 PSA secure service emulation enables PSA API compatibility.
 * `PSA_DUAL_CORE`: Dual-core generic PSA target.
 A dual-core PSA target has at least two cores that are either Armv7-M or Armv6-M. One core will be used for the SPE and another for the NSPE.
 Hardware isolation between the cores enables PSA compliance.
 On dual-core targets, TF-M runs on the SPE and provides PSA services, and Mbed OS runs on the NSPE.
 * `PSA_V8_M`: Armv8-M generic PSA target, which employs hardware to isolate the NSPE from the SPE.
 TF-M runs on the SPE and provides PSA services, and Mbed OS runs on the NSPE.